Best Best Reviews

 score is between 0 and 5

-Postcolonial literature refers to literary works written by authors from countries that were formerly colonized by European powers.
-These works often examine themes of identity, power, and resistance in the context of colonization and its aftermath.
+Postcolonial literature refers to works of literature produced by authors from countries that were formerly colonies of European powers.

 Key Features